Gold Standard for End-Stage Hallux Rigidus | Optimal Fusion Position Critical | High Union Rate

 First MTP arthrodesis was first described by Clutton in 1894 for treatment of tuberculous arthritis.
 The procedure evolved to become the gold standard for end-stage hallux rigidus in the mid-20th century.
 Modern fixation techniques have improved union rates from 70-80% with Kirschner wires to 90-95% with rigid plate-and-screw constructs.

-Despite advances in arthroplasty implants, first MTP arthrodesis continues to be preferred for end-stage disease because: Predictable pain relief (95% success), Durable results (20-year survivorship over 90%), Maintains weightbearing (unlike resection arthroplasty), and No implant-related complications (loosening, wear, metallosis).
+Despite advances in arthroplasty implants, first MTP arthrodesis continues to be preferred for end-stage disease because: Predictable pain relief, Durable results (in the only long-term RCT, arthrodesis outperformed total joint replacement on pain and satisfaction with fewer revisions at 15 years), Maintains weightbearing (unlike resection arthroplasty), and No implant-related complications (loosening, wear, metallosis).

 Primary Indications